HR-CMGT/PRG08-Snippets/snippets/webcomponents.md

 ```
 this.cars = [new Car(), new Car(), new Car()]

-// we will remove car 0 from the game
+// we will remove car 1 from the game
-let index = 0
+let removedCar = this.cars[1]
-this.cars[index].remove()        // remove element from DOM
+removedCar.remove()                                     // remove element from DOM
-this.cars.splice(index, 1)       // remove reference
+this.cars = this.cars.filter(c => c!==removedCar)       // remove reference from cars array
 ```

 ### Style